Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 There is no practical limit to the ideas that could be implemented given an open and extensible system.
 Some notable ideas include:

 * Implementation of cryptocurrencies, utility tokens, and other forms of decentralised assets
-* Economic transactions where terms and conditions are automatically guaranteed by Smart Contracts
+* Economic transaction mechanisms (auctions, shops, exchanges) where terms and conditions are automatically guaranteed and executed by Smart Contracts
-* Games and entertainment where rules include ownership of digital assets
+* Games and entertainment where rules include ownership of tradable digital assets
 * Educational environments for collaborative and interactive programming
-* Immutable records of document / data provenance
+* Immutable records of documents / data provenance
 * Publicly accessible databases and registries

 ### Why is Convex needed?

 Convex is needed because, despite the vast potential of the Internet Of Value, a technology did not previously exist to enable it in a satisfactory way.
 We need a system that is *simultaneously* Global, Open, Automated, Secure, Extensible, Fast and Cheap.
 Previous systems fall short on one or more of these points.

-Convex builds on ideas around decentralised technology popularised through blockchain innovations in recent years, but was motivated by a desire to build something better than current incarnations of blockchain technology can offer.
+Convex builds on ideas around decentralised technology popularised through blockchain innovations in recent years, but was motivated by a desire to build something better than blockchains can offer.
 For example, Bitcoin does well on Global, Open and Secure, but is definitely not Fast or Cheap.

 Key additional motivations for the creation of Convex, while not strictly necessary for the Internet of Value, include: